amartin211/quizpal/README.md

 # QuizPal

-An AI-powered GMAT exam assistant that processes screenshots of exam questions and returns structured answers in real-time via WebSocket.
+An AI-powered multiple choices exam assistant that processes screenshots of exam questions and returns structured answers in real-time via WebSocket.

 ## Hardware